The $2+1$ convex hull of a finite set: -prisms

-We will iteratively extract prisms from an initial 2+1 complex $M^0$ that contains $K^{rc}$, until, after a finite number $n^*$ of iterations, we reach a smaller 2+1 complex $M^{n^*}$ all of whose extremal points belong to $K$.
-If we can achieve this, then lemma \ref{lem: A contenido 2+1 ch Extr A} proves that we have reached a set that is both an inner and an outer approximation to $K^{rc}$.
-More so, we find that
+We will iteratively extract $2+1$-prisms from an initial $2+1$ complex $M_0$ that contains $K^{rc}$.
+This produces a sequence of outer approximations $M_n$ that often estabilizes at a certain number $n^*$ of iterations, such that $M_{n^*}$ is a $2+1$ $K$-complex.
+If we can achieve this, then lemma \ref{lem: A contenido 2+1 ch Extr A} proves that we have reached a set that is both an inner and an outer approximation to $K^{rc}$: